matejgj/psytxt/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-We are a team of computer scientists that want to be psychologist and psychologists that want to be computer scientists.
+We are a team of computer scientists that want to be psychologists and psychologists that want to be computer scientists.

 With this project, we aim to set the ground for a truly interdisciplinary perspective on computational personality research by developing datasets and models for personality